-The Department of Justice has clear guidelines available online as to what constitutes an assault weapon under the new laws.
+The Department of Justice has clear guidelines available online regarding what constitutes an assault weapon under the ban on assault weapons.
 In fact, the DOJ keeps a list of all weapons so that there can be no confusion.
-However, if you are not sure whether a certain type of gun can be considered an assault weapon, the following criteria is a useful guide.
-If your gun can be described by any one of these bullet points, it is considered an assault weapon and you must register it by the June 30 deadline.
+However, if you are not sure whether a certain type of gun can be considered an assault weapon, the following criteria are a useful guide:

-- Semiautomatic, centerfire rifle or pistol with a fixed magazine of more than ten rounds.
+- A semiautomatic, centerfire rifle or pistol with a detachable magazine of more than ten rounds.

-- Semiautomatic, centerfire rifle, shotgun, or pistol with a detachable magazine and certain features such as stocks, grips, or grenade launchers.
+- A semiautomatic, centerfire rifle, shotgun, or pistol with a detachable magazine and certain features such as stocks, forward pistol grips, flash suppressors, or grenade launchers.

 - Semiautomatic, centerfire rifle that is fewer than 30 inches long.